-Created by the World Heart Federation, World Heart Day is the perfect platform for the CVD community to unite in the fight against cardiovascular disease.
+The World Heart Federation founded World Heart Day.
+It is the perfect platform for the cardiovascular disease community to unite in the fight against cardiovascular disease.
 Learning about cardiovascular disease also reduces the global disease burden.
-Our aim to drive action to educate people that by controlling risk factors, deaths can be reduced.
-These include reducing tobacco use and unhealthy diet and physical inactivity, at least 80% of premature deaths from heart disease and stroke could be avoided.
+The aim of this campaign is to educate people that by controlling risk factors, deaths can be reduced.
+These include reducing tobacco use and unhealthy diet and physical inactivity.
+If these reductions occur, at least 80% of premature deaths from heart disease and stroke may be avoided.

-Cardiovascular disease (CVD) continues to be the leading cause of death and disability in the world today: over 17.5 million people die from cardiovascular disease every year.
+Cardiovascular disease continues to be the leading cause of death and disability in the world today.
+Over 17.5 million people die from cardiovascular disease every year.

-Any disease of the heart, vascular disease of the brain, or disease of the blood vessel is considered a cardiovascular disease.
+Any disease of the heart, vascular diseases of the brain, or disease of the blood vessels is considered a cardiovascular disease.
 The most prevalent cardiovascular diseases include coronary heart disease (e.g. heart attack) and cerebrovascular disease (e.g. stroke).
-Controlling key risk factors such as diet, physical activity, tobacco use, and blood pressure may reduce your risk for CVD.
+Controlling key risk factors such as diet, physical activity, tobacco use, and blood pressure reduces the risk for CVD.
 The general public can control most of the major cardiovascular disease risk factors.

 GET ACTIVE.
 30 minutes of activity a day can help prevent heart attack and stroke.
-Try to make exercise a regular part of your life.
+Make exercise a regular part of your life.
 In the end, it’s up to you!

 MAINTAIN A HEALTHY WEIGHT.